b-rino/StudentAndClasses-React/README.md

 ## How to run

+- Make sure you have `Node.js` on your machine
 - Clone this project
 - Navigate to the root folder of this project
 - Run command `npm install`